vtex/speedbag/README.md

 	- `coffee` - CoffeeScript source files
 	- `style` - CSS and LESS source files
 	- `lib` - Third-party libs
 	- `includes` - Your css and js includes.
 They will be replaced into your index file.
-See not on includes below.
+See note on includes below.
 	- `index.html` - Your app entry point.
 - `test` - Unit tests source files.
 - `Gruntfile.json` - This is the configuration file for grunt.
 Contains all the build tasks.